 Randy Pausch, a professor of computer science at Carnegie Mellon University, learned he had pancreatic cancer in September 2006; he died in July 2008, at the age of 47.
 In September 2007, Pausch gave a lecture at CMU titled “The Last Lecture: Really Achieving Your Childhood Dreams”.
 This video is that lecture.

 The lecture and this video received a lot of notice.
-The facts of it was covered in all of the major news media.
+The facts of it were covered in all of the major news media.
 The pathos of the story struck a cord.
 Much of the story is about the aspirations and joys of life.
 Pausch received considerable public fame, and appeared and brought his story to mass media.
 A book expanding on the lecture was published in April 2008.

 It is certainly possible that his story would have gained prominence without the Internet, but the Internet provided broader natural reach for his story than would otherwise have been possible.